cbaddeley/Synesthesia/README.md

 Dependencies include: PyQt5, librosa, essentia, and musicnn.

 ## Program Execution ##
-To run Synesthesia, enter an Ubuntu based terminal inside of WSL and run the command `syne`.
+To run Synesthesia, enter an Ubuntu based terminal and run the command `syne`.
 After installing any dependicies, the application will be launched.

 ## Github Repository ##
 https://github.com/cbaddeley/Synesthesia